 There’s a sense that this year’s tournament is breaking new ground – of a sort.
 The host nation has strained diplomatic relations with much of the watching world, while the suppression and intimidation of both the media and any opposition to Putin’s regime go against the democratic values of FIFA’s flagship event.

-Despite that, there is familiarity on the pitch, and some things in international football never seem to change.
-One of those is that, as footballer and pundit Gary Lineker famously observed, “Football is a simple game: 22 men chase a ball for 90 minutes and at the end, the Germans win.”
+Despite that, there is familiarity on the pitch, and some things in international football never seem to change – at least according to a computer simulation.
+One of those is that, as footballer and pundit Gary Lineker once famously observed, “Football is a simple game: 22 men chase a ball for 90 minutes and at the end, the Germans win.”

 Indeed, the researchers’ simulation suggests that the holders are second favourites behind 2010 champions Spain at the outset.
 However, if Germany makes the quarter-finals, it becomes the favourite.